Nan

 Getting to Nan

-Nan doesn’t have its own airport, so most visitors fly into major northern hubs like Chiang Mai or Bangkok, then continue by road.
-The journey from Chiang Mai takes several hours by bus or private transport through winding mountain roads.
-Government buses connect Nan to other northern provinces, though schedules can be limited due to the remote location.
+Nan Nakhon Airport (NNT) receives multiple daily flights from Bangkok Don Mueang on Nok Air and Thai AirAsia, making the province more accessible than its remote reputation suggests.
+Buses from Chiang Mai are also an option, taking several hours through winding mountain roads, and government services connect Nan to other northern provinces.
 Renting a car or motorbike gives you more flexibility to explore the mountainous countryside at your own pace, but be prepared for challenging mountain driving conditions.

 When to Visit